 In addition to apple picking, you and your family can also enjoy special activities at the orchard such as pony rides and self-guided fall photo tours.

 For all the details on Weaver’s Orchard’s fall offerings, click here.

 Shady Brook Farm – Yardley

-Apple picking near Philly is available at Shady Brook Farm Wednesdays and Thursdays from 9am to 4pm and Friday-Sunday from 9am to 7pm.
-You can reach the apple orchard by wagon for a $3 per person.
+Apple picking near Philly is available at Shady Brook Farm Wednesdays through Sundays.
+Tickets for pick-your-own can be purchased in advance online.
+Admission is $7 online or $8 at the gate and includes a wagon ride to the apple orchard.
 You can pick your own pumpkins at the farm during September and October.